Four for Flexatones (2009)

 Tim Berg, Justin Peters, Mark Eichenberger wah wah tubes; Evan Chapman, audio & video

-Here's another video of Tim and Justin playing it with Meinl tubes.
+Here's another video of Tim and Justin playing it with the Meinl tubes.

 The performers choose pitch combinations.